DNA Dust Test (aka ERMI)

 How We Use This Test

-We use it to screen your home’s fungal fingerprint and decide if it makes sense to move into Phase 2:
+We use it to screen your home’s fungal fingerprint & decide if it makes sense to move into Phase 1 which includes:

 You’ll walk away with: